Updated Dec. 29, 2020

 However, no matter the breadth of available information, it can be hard to compare all the factors and what they can do for your business.
 We’ve created this Jira Buyer’s Guide to distill the most important information in one place.

-For example, there are separate pages for the three main products, Jira Core, Jira Software, and Jira Service Desk.
-Separate pages for the three hosting versions, Cloud, Server, and Data Center.
+For example, there are separate pages for the three main products, Jira Core, Jira Software, and Jira Service Management.
+And then, there are separate pages for the three hosting versions, Cloud, Server, and Data Center.
 Oh, and not all the products are available in the Data Center version in case your business needs extra levels of security.
 Licensing costs for Jira are likewise scattered.

 3 Factors That Tell You Which Version of Jira to Buy

 Here are the three key factors to consider:

 - Deployment: Cloud, Server, or Data Center

 - Note: Core does NOT have a Data Center version.